 Ozzy and Lemmy have been friends forever.
-So when Bob wasn’t doing a lot of lyrics, or Geezer wasn’t doing stuff, it only made perfect sense for him to give Lemmy a buzz.
+When Bob wasn’t doing many lyrics or Geezer wasn’t doing stuff, it only made perfect sense for him to give Lemmy a buzz.
 And Lemmy is a great lyricist too.
 So Lemmy is super cool and super-talented.
 He is a whole institution.

 The last question: After this European tour, what’s in your plans after that?

-Well, after we finish this we’re going to go back to the States.
-We’re going to tour for Fuze TV.
+Well, after we finish this, we’re going to go back to the States.
+We’re going to tour Fuze TV.
 We’ll be out for May and June.
-I think in July and August we’re coming back over here to do festivals over here in Europe.
-We’re going to be touring until Christmas time, I know that.
+In July and August, we’re coming back over here to do festivals over here in Europe.
+We’re going to be touring until Christmas time.
+I know that.
 And then we’ll see what happens after that.

 No problem bro.

 MORE PICTURES FROM HELSINKI SHOW !!